 The program promotes graduation from high school by providing the curriculum called “Leadership Education and Training" (LET), and rewarding opportunities that will benefit the student, community, and nation in the present and future.
 Though JROTC is an acronym it has transcended its original name; therefore, it will henceforth be referred to as JROTC, A Character and Leadership Development Program.

-Currently over 125 + students are enrolled in Army JROTC at Mount Pleasant High School for school year 2016-2017.
+Currently over 100 + students are enrolled in Army JROTC at Mount Pleasant High School for school year 2017-2018.
 There are 4 levels in the Army JROTC Leadership Education and Training Curriculum.
-Level I (1st Year), Level II (2nd year), Level III (3rd year), Level IV (4th year) A student does not have to take all 4 levels/years of JROTC to participate.
+Level I ( Freshman/1st Year), Level II (Sophmore/2nd year), Level III (Junior/3rd year), Level IV (Senior/4th year).
+A student does not have to take all 4 levels/years of JROTC to participate.
 Although highly encouraged to start taking JROTC upon entering Mount Pleasant in your 9th grade year, a student can also enroll in their 10th, 11th or 12th grade year.
 Students who wish to pursue a career serving in our Armed Forces after graduation from Mount and who have received a satisfactory grade in JROTC for at least 3 years may be eligible for advanced promotion upon entering the Armed Services.
 Each military service recruiter can provide more details about advanced promotion.

 - Promote citizenship